 Last week, I explored the City of Richardson's proposed budget.
 I reconstructed historical data from the last six of Richardson's budgets.
 I concluded that "the fact that Richardson's proposed 2011-2012 budget shows a very slight deficit is not a cause for concern."

 Is this another case of cherry-picking data?
 After the jump, an analysis.

 Here's the table I presented that shows the bottom line in Richardson's budget for each of the last six years.

 In the comments for that post, I was told repeatedly (by the same person, but still ...) that I had the "wrong numbers" without ever being told exactly what was wrong with them.
-What I inferred was not that I had made a data transcription error, but that I wasn't using the commenter's preferred set of data from the Consolidated Annual Financial Reports (CAFR).
+What I inferred was not that I had made a data transcription error, but that I wasn't using the commenter's preferred set of data from the Comprehensive Annual Financial Reports (CAFR).
 I was using budget data.
 The data in the CAFR tells a (slightly) different story.

 in net assets